Who is Receivables Management Partners, LLC?

-- RMP must be honest about who they are and what they are attempting to do.
-They must notify you that they are a collection agency both orally and in writing.
+- Receivables Management Partners must be honest about who they are and what they are attempting to do.
+They must notify you that they are a debt collection agency both orally and in writing.

 Avoid the phone.
 Never talk to a debt collector on the phone.
 The less they know about you, the better.

-Politely tell RMP it’s your policy to deal with everything in writing.
-Request a letter with the original debt information and then hang up.
-If they keep calling, send them a cease & desist letter.
+Politely tell Receivables Management Partners it’s your policy to deal with everything in writing.
+Ask for a letter with details about the original debt, then hang up.
+If they keep calling, send them a cease and desist letter.

 Don’t believe what they say.
 Debt collectors are known to make false threats, lie, and tell you whatever they need to tell you to get you to pay the debt.

 Don’t ignore them.
-You can do things on your terms, but ignoring the situation will not make RMP go away.
+You can do things on your terms, but ignoring the situation will not make Receivables Management Partners go away.
 Ignoring them sets you up for a possible lawsuit.